mgoltzsche/ai-assistant-vui/README.md

 An experimental voice user interface (VUI) to interact with an AI assistant.

-It is as a client CLI that connects to an OpenAI API-compatible server (that is served locally by [LocalAI](https://github.com/mudler/LocalAI)).
+It is as a client of an OpenAI API-compatible server (that is served locally by [LocalAI](https://github.com/mudler/LocalAI)).
 To answer a user request it can decide to use tools in form of running configurable, dockerized functions.

+It comes in two flavours:
+* A web app and audio streaming API in plain Go for cross-platform usage and central context storage.
+* A terminal application that directly accesses audio devices via [portaudio](https://github.com/PortAudio/portaudio) - built for Linux only.

 For voice activity detection (VAD) [silero-vad](https://github.com/snakers4/silero-vad) is built into the client.
-For chat completion, speech-to-text (STT) and text-to-speech (TTS) capabilities the client leverages the API server.
+For chat completion, speech-to-text (STT) and text-to-speech (TTS) capabilities the OpenAI API-compatible server is used.
 In order to detect whether the AI assistant is addressed, a wake word can be configured.
 Though, wake word support is implemented by matching the STT (whisper) output string against the wake word, requiring all voice communication to be STT processed, at least for now.